grocid/libPQP/README.md

 2. He then uses Alice's public key denoted pubkey and encrypts the token T using QC-MDPC McEliece.
 3. The token T is used to generate the symmetric key k₁ and the MAC key k₂ (PBKDF2).
 4. The error vector used in the second step is concatenated with the message and a MAC is generated using k₂.
-4. The message and the MAC are then encrypted with symmetric key.
+4. The message and the MAC are then encrypted with the symmetric key k₁.
-5. The ciphertext is then the concatenation of the encrypted token and encrypted message + MAC.
+5. The ciphertext is the concatenation of the encrypted token and encrypted message + MAC.
 ```

 The ciphertext can now be distributed to Alice, using arbitrary means of communication.
 Below is a graphical interpretation of the above steps.